puppetlabs/puppetlabs-ntp/README.markdown

 Specifies a log file for NTP to use instead of syslog.
 Valid options: string containing an absolute path.
 Default value: ' '

+####`minpoll`

+Tells Puppet to use non-standard minimal poll interval of upstream servers.
+Valid options: 3 to 16.
+Default option: undef.

+####`maxpoll`

+Tells Puppet to use non-standard maximal poll interval of upstream servers.
+Valid options: 3 to 16.
+Default option: undef, except FreeBSD (on FreeBSD `maxpoll` set 9 by default).

 ####`package_ensure`

 Tells Puppet whether the NTP package should be installed, and what version.
 Valid options: 'present', 'latest', or a specific version number.
 Default value: 'present'